 You are also required to pay unit of study fees, as with any other 6 credit point unit.
 The other costs you will incur are your flights, travel insurance, and any fees for your visa and vaccinations.
 Food and accommodation whilst on placement is included in the fee paid to Antipodeans Abroad and Projects Abroad for the placement.
 You will also need spending money for any excursions or extra travel you wish to do, as well as food and drink on weekends.

 The Faculty of Health Sciences is committed to widening participation in FHS Abroad by identifying and providing access to scholarships and other forms of financial assistance.

-- Local students may be eligible to apply for a OS Help Loan of $2,500 or $5,000 (to be added to your HECS debt).
+- Scholarships for FHS Abroad will be announced in early 2015.
+Local students MAY be eligible to apply for a OS Help Loan of $2,500 or $5,000 (to be added to your HECS debt).

 |MRS, OT, EXSS, EP, PHTY, REHAB, SPEECH||Bachelor of Health Sciences|

 STEP 1: Contact your Course Director to discuss FHS Abroad and where you can fit FHS Abroad (which is a faculty elective unit) in your course of study.

 FHS Abroad can be taken in any semester (in second year for undergraduate students) - see above for the unique study cycle .

 If your course does not have the option of a Faculty elective, then your Course Director will able to advise which unit of study can be substituted for FHS Abroad.